sportsdataverse/fastRhockey/cran-comments.md

 ## Release summary

 This is a minor release that
-* Updates select statements to use quotations on columns instead of .data$ per tidyselect depreciation notice.
+* Updates tidyr and dplyr statements to use quotations on columns instead of data masking per tidyselect deprecation notice.

 ## R CMD check results